 I live alone with my dog in a townhome development in Glendale, Arizona -- literally across the street from Phoenix.

 I have been an active host using similar websites for over six years and have over one hundred references on those sites.
-I always enjoy having interesting people from around the world staying with me, and I'm excited to be hosting through Workaway as well.
+I always enjoy having interesting people from around the world staying with me.

 Cooking / shopping